we-are-va/we-are-va.github.io/_landingpage/grow.md

 ---
 The key to our approach to GROW is to understand your goals and ensure that we can measure all that can be measured.

-VA help Ws Grow its website traffic by xxxx
+### VA helped WS Grow their email database by 200%.

+We helped take their super well known industry connections (Sally Fitzgibbons, Creatures of Leisure etc ?) and turn that into a engaged database of engaged via several killer competitions and offers

-VA reduced XTZ online ad budget by %%% and reinvested that differennce in new blah blah
+### VA reduced XTZ online ad budget by %%% and reinvested that difference in new blah blah

-Some customers want to pick it up and feel its texture.
-Others are happy to browse from their phones as they take in a movie.
-In our connected sphere of digital and real life overlaps there are limitless possibilities to communicate and engage.
-It pays to have a team that can connect the dots.
-VA knows how to talk to users, which channel and medium to talk to them through but perhaps more importantly when to speak and when to listen.
+### We helped Sajen Legal grow their referral network with a system that allowed their staff to easily identify and reach potential new clients.

+***

+***

+***

+***

+***

 We grow your business by…